Roman Čechmánek: Playing career

-He played for HC Vsetín in the Czech Republic from 1994 to 2000.
+Čechmánek played for HC Vsetín in the Czech Republic from 1994 to 2000.
 He was drafted in the sixth round as the 171st overall pick of the 2000 NHL Entry Draft by the Philadelphia Flyers.
+The Flyers traded veteran John Vanbiesbrouck hoping the newly-opened backup goaltender position would encourage Čechmánek, who had previously rejected offers from other NHL teams to come to North America, to sign a contract, which he did a few weeks after the draft.
 In his first season with the Flyers, Čechmánek surprised many by capturing the starting job from Brian Boucher and being one of the best goaltenders in the league.
 In his first season, he played in the NHL All-Star Game and finished second in voting for the Vezina Trophy.
-He had a disappointing playoffs, however, including allowing five goals in an embarrassing 8–0 loss in the final game of the Flyers' first round series against the Buffalo Sabres.
+He had a disappointing playoff, however, including allowing five goals in an 8–0 loss in the final game of the Flyers' first-round series against the Buffalo Sabres.

 The next season Čechmánek had another good year and played fairly well in the first round of the playoffs.
-However the Philadelphia offense failed, scoring a record low number of only two goals in five games against the Ottawa Senators. Čechmánek was publicly annoyed at his teammates' performance.
-The next year he had another superior season, sharing the William M. Jennings Trophy with Flyers teammate Robert Esche, and Martin Brodeur of the New Jersey Devils. Čechmánek pitched two shutouts in a second round loss to Ottawa but many blamed him for the loss due to the number of soft goals he allowed in the other four games.
+However the Philadelphia offense failed, scoring a record-low number of only two goals in five games against the Ottawa Senators. Čechmánek was publicly annoyed at his teammates' performance and was replaced by Boucher in the series-elimination game 5.
+The next year he had another superior season, sharing the William M. Jennings Trophy with Flyers teammate Robert Esche, and Martin Brodeur of the New Jersey Devils. Čechmánek recorded two shutouts in a second round loss to Ottawa but many blamed him for the loss due to the number of soft goals he allowed in the other four games.
 At the end of the season he was traded to the Los Angeles Kings for a second-round draft pick.